RIP more! magazine (and Richie Havens – but mainly more!)

 Yes that hot trolley dolly is ME

 Two of my earliest loves died this week – Richie Havens died.
-Back when I was a teenager pretending to be deep into 1960s music, his rendition of Freedom on the Woodstock album did something to my mind via my ears and I fell in love with folk music sung by gruff soul voices.
-RIP to him.
+Back when I was a teenager pretending to be deep into 1960s music, his rendition of Freedom on the Woodstock album did something to my mind and I fell in love with folk music sung by gruff soul voices.
 The second was more! magazine – which folded after 25 years in the game – the women’s fortnightly (latterly weekly) where I worked from 2000-2003 as first a Junior Writer, then just a Writer, always one of only a small spattering of manly faces in a very sexy womanly office.
 My time there might have been extended had I not resigned by accident during an unsuccessful one-on-one with a new editor who was there to whip everyone into shape – I said something flippant, she got the wrong end of the stick and thought I’d handed in my notice, so I thought fuck it, I’ll go with this.
 It was like chucking a big figurative log into the river of my career and allowing the ripples to take me from office to office to office to office, kind of like a Littlest Hobo, only considerably less loveable and often less useful.
-And smelling a bit too much like wet dog a lot of the time.
+And smelling a bit too much like wet dog.
 God I’m amazing at imagery.

-We’d heard about these “big cheeses”, they lived a few floors up in bigger snazzier apartments, and people would occasionally report glimpses of them in the communal lift, or you’d spot them fingering and handjobbing one another at company parties.
+We’d heard about these “big cheeses” through the grapevine, they lived a few floors up in bigger snazzier apartments, and people would occasionally report glimpses of them in the communal lift, or you’d spot them fingering and handjobbing one another at company parties.
 Their floor in the building was bursting with the smell of perfume and fresh flowers they said, women with hair that was so pristine, straight and so shiny it was like liquid gold.
 If you went up there you could hear them saying “sure” to each other over and over again into eternity.
-Yet suddenly they’d decided to descend a few floors to roam our dirty little quarters like masters of the house demanding to try the soup, and whenever they spoke to me my confidence drained, my hands would tremble involuntarily and I’d laugh like a maniac until they went away.
+Yet suddenly they’d decided to descend a few floors to roam our dirty little quarters like masters of the house demanding to try the soup, and whenever they spoke to me my confidence drained, my hands would tremble and I’d laugh like a maniac until they went away.
 Were they going to put me in a cage like a caged monkey?
 What did they want?

-And that is precisely why I’m not a magazine editor.
+Which is precisely why I’m not a magazine editor.